jamesplease/api-pls/README.md

 API Pls enables you to effortlessly create
 [JSON API](http://jsonapi.org/)-compliant APIs.

 > Note: this project is a work in progress.
-It cannot be used yet, although you can run the example.
+It currently functions in a limited manner.

 ### Motivation